Saedzzz/BMW-used-cars-data-analyst-and-price-predicion/README.md

 This project aims to analyze and predict the prices of used BMW cars using listing data.
 The goal is to build a data analytics workflow, starting from raw data ingestion and cleaning, followed by exploratory data analysis and regression-based price prediction.

 ---

-## Current Progress
-- Database schema design
-- Raw data ingestion from CSV
-- Data cleaning using a staging table

----

 ## Data Source
-- Kaggle: BMW Used Car Listings dataset
+- Kaggle: BMW Used Car Listings dataset  https://www.kaggle.com/datasets/mysarahmadbhat/bmw-used-car-listing
 - Features include:
   - Model
   - Year